Mental Health Treatment for Teens

 Specific Signs Indicating Your Teen Needs Residential Treatment

 Many parents struggle with knowing when their teens’ difficulties have progressed beyond what outpatient therapy can address.
-Consider residential treatment if your teen is experiencing any of the following:
+Consider residential treatment if your child is experiencing any of the following:

 Safety Concerns: